Clinton Road (New Jersey)

 Clinton Road is located in West Milford, Passaic County, New Jersey, United States.
 It runs in a generally north–south direction, beginning at Route 23 near Newfoundland and running roughly 10 mi to its northern terminus at Upper Greenwood Lake.

 The road and the land around it have gained notoriety over the years as an area rife with many legends of paranormal occurrences such as sightings of ghosts, strange creatures, and gatherings of witches, Satanists, and the Ku Klux Klan.
 It is also rumored that professional killers dispose of bodies in the surrounding woods—with one recorded case of this occurring.
 It has been a regular subject of discussion in Weird NJ magazine, which once devoted an entire issue to it.
 In the words of a local police chief, "It's a long, desolate stretch and makes the imagination go nuts."

-There are very few houses along the road and much of the adjoining property is undeveloped publicly owned woodlands (either City of Newark watershed or state forest) and the road itself is a narrow two-lane highway that receives little maintenance, is not part of New Jersey's county route system and was until fairly recently unpaved for some of its length, connecting two areas of minimal population and growth and thus having little traffic even at the busiest times of day.
+There are very few houses along the road and much of the adjoining property is undeveloped publicly owned woodlands (either City of Newark watershed or state forest).
+The road itself is a narrow two-lane highway that receives little maintenance and is not part of New Jersey's county route system.
+Until fairly recently, the road was unpaved for some of its length, connecting two areas of minimal population and growth; thus, it had little traffic even at the busiest times of day.

 It is also notorious for having the country's longest traffic light wait.
 This occurs at a double intersection where Route 23 crosses the road.
-The two lights can cause motorists to wait for 5 minutes in total.
+The two lights can cause motorists to wait for five minutes in total.
 The lengthy wait was a result of traffic planners giving increased priority to Route 23 to reduce backups during rush hour.

 History

-The road, like the reservoir and in the area, gets its name from the original settlement of Clinton, which was located about where the road crosses the brook.
+The road, like the reservoir in the area, gets its name from the original settlement of Clinton, which was located about where the road crosses the brook.

-On May 14, 1983, the body of Daniel Deppner was found when a cyclist riding down Clinton Road in a wooded area of West Milford, New Jersey, spotted the corpse being eaten by a turkey vulture.
+On May 18, 1983, the body of Daniel Deppner was found when a cyclist riding down Clinton Road in a wooded area of West Milford, New Jersey, spotted the corpse being eaten by a turkey vulture.
 The body had been wrapped inside a green garbage bag before dumping it.
 Richard Kuklinski was charged and convicted of his murder.